jocoso/Trimurti/blueprint.md

 **Just a Button:**
 - The user can see a button located at the bottom of the dashboard.
-- When clicked by the user, it will print in the console 'I was clicked.'
+- When clicked by the user, it will print in the console 'I was clicked.'git